isomerpages/csa-csro-licensing/_resources/FAQs.md

 <summary><h5>4.
 Who are the Key Executive Officer and Key Officer of a business entity applicant?</h5></summary>

 Key Executive Officer refers to the person who is responsible for the proper administration and overall management of the business entity and supervision of its employees.
-<br>Key Officer refers to any director, partner, or other person who is listed in the business entity's ACRA Business Profile, with the exception of the company secretary.
+<br><br>Key Officer refers to any director, partner, or other person who is listed in the business entity's ACRA Business Profile, with the exception of the company secretary.
 </details>
 <details>
 <summary><h5>5.
 How does the Licensing Officer determine whether the officers of a business entity applicant are fit and proper?</h5></summary>